omribu/control-navigation_project/README.md

 The matrix which defines the relationship between the robot's velocity in the world frame and its local frame is the Jacobian matrix.

 ## Dynamics
+In order to develop the dynamical equations of motion for the differential drive robot, we make the following assumptions: